cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 temporarily, or because we can prove to our satisfaction that the code is safe.

 The output of flawfinder is not especially convenient for browsing;
-we'll use `vim` to navigate the problems, instead.
+we'll use Vim to navigate the problems, instead.
 Run `vim dnstracer.c`, then type

 ```